Does your home have an Iron Ochre problem?

 Given that this can be a serious problem in many regions of the province, the Quebec government has posted some additional information here.

 Is it possible to eliminate iron ochre or prevent this bacterial growth?

 No. Iron is naturally present in the soil; thus, it is very difficult to eliminate altogether.
 Even if one would replace the soil surrounding a building, iron originating from the neighboring soils would still migrate towards the drain of the property through natural water runoff.
 The only way to prevent bacterial growth would be to eliminate two natural elements from the soil- water and air – which is impossible.
 It is therefore not feasible to prevent the chemical reaction giving rise to iron ochre.

 Iron ochre causes several issues with buildings including flooding and water damage:

 - It causes ocher-colored slimy sludge deposits to accumulate in the rain water catch basin and in ditches.

 - It creates reddish deposits on the concrete slab of basements.
-These deposits give a sulfur-like odour.
+These deposits give a sulfur-like odor.

-- It obstructs agricultural tile drains: since runoff water is no longer channelled at a distance from the foundations, it infiltrates the basement, at the junction between foundation walls and slab.
+- It obstructs agricultural tile drains: since runoff water is no longer channeled at a distance from the foundations, it infiltrates the basement, at the junction between foundation walls and slab.

 - It obstructs the backflow valves.